Learning Happens Here.

 At Imagine That! we are dedicated to hands-on exploration and learning through play.
 Science, art, engineering and technology belong to everyone, regardless of age, gender, race, experience, or ability.
 We firmly believe that developing future thinkers, designers, and doers is synonymous with saving the world.

-Come to our exhibit space to explore, learn, and do; we have daily events, drop-in activities, classes, camps, and after-school programming.
+Come to our classes to explore, learn, and do.
 Additionally, we are proud sponsors of the Imagine That!
 Tutoring Center on Cernon St in Vacaville.
 Call, visit, or subscribe to our newsletter to keep up-to-date on all of our events and programming.

 Our programs are designed to link themes from science, technology, engineering, art, and math not only with each other, but with the world around us.